Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 > [Info]  When you create an attribute set without inheritance, you have to add all attributes manually to the created attribute set.
 Neither attributes nor configurations are applied from another attribute set.
 In exchange, you can define individually which attributes are required and customize their configuration.

-1. Select the **no inheritance** option in the *Inherit/Copy Values from* drop-down list.
+1. Select the **No inheritance** option in the *Inherit/Copy values from* drop-down list.
-  The *Inherit Configuration* toggle and the *Inherit/Copy Values* drop-down list are locked.
+  The *Inherit configuration* toggle and the *Inherit/Copy values* drop-down list are locked.

 2. Click the [SAVE] button.
   The new attribute set is saved.
-The *Create Attribute Set* view changes to the *Edit Attribute Set* view.
+The *Create attribute set* view changes to the *Edit attribute set* view.
 The *Attribute set created* pop-up window is displayed.

   ![Attribute set created](/Assets/Screenshots/DataHub/Settings/AttributeSets/AttributeSetCreated.png "[Attribute set created]")